This topic presents an overview of the differences between the QuarkXPress and InDesign attributes and features available to use in Q++Studio.

 In QuarkXPress, leading is a paragraph attribute.
 But, in InDesign, by default, leading is a character attribute.

 This means that in InDesign you can apply more than one leading value within the same paragraph.
-The largest leading value in a line of type determines the leading for that line.
-However, you can select a preferences option so that leading applies to the entire paragraph, instead of to text within a paragraph.
-This setting, once set, only applies to newly created frames, and does not affect the leading in existing frames.
+You can select a preferences option so that leading applies to the entire paragraph, instead of to text within a paragraph.
+This setting is generally more confusing than helpful as, once set, it only applies to newly created frames, and does not affect the leading in existing frames.

-Background shading and framing of text
+Text background shading and framing of text

 Text stroking